nathan-fiscaletti/galago/tutorials/apps.md

 2. [`galago.ModeHTTPS`](https://godoc.org/github.com/nathan-fiscaletti/galago#ModeHTTPS)

    This will tell your Application to listen for HTTPS requests at the address specified in `app.TLSAddress`.
 It is required that you set `app.TLSCertFile` and `app.TLSKeyFile` to the appropriate values for this to work properly.
-See [Configure Galago for TLS](./tls.md) for more information.
+See [Configure GalaGo for TLS](./tls.md) for more information.

 ### Controllers